One Call Away

 I'll be there to save the day

-➔ "I'll" is a contraction of "I will", indicating future action.
-"To save the day" is an infinitive phrase used to express the purpose of being there.
+➔ "I'll" is a contraction of "I will", indicating a future action.
+"To save the day" is an infinitive phrase expressing the purpose or intention.

 -